Ejay02/autobot-be/readme.md

 ### Real-Time UI

 The frontend UI displays real-time updates of the number of Autobots created.
-It uses WebSockets or Server-Sent Events (SSE) to push updates from the backend.
+It uses WebSockets to push updates to the FE.

 ### Rate Limiting